 On this page, you can read all about how Amy got into storytelling, but if you would like to hear her, then click here to listen to BBC Radio 4’s, The Lore of the Land and join Amy in conversation with Dr. Carolyne Larrington, walking up the Wrekin and discussing its stories.
-Or here for a link to a story recorded by Mythstories Museum of Myth and Legend.
+You can click here for a recent appearance on The World Storytelling Cafe, or here for a link to a story recorded by Mythstories Museum of Myth and Legend.

 Amy Douglas is a vibrant professional storyteller with a passion for traditional stories and riddles.